biglotteryfund/blf-alpha/README.md

 1. [Configure the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) on your machine
 2. Obtain AWS credentials with permissions to access EC2 Parameter Store
 3. Create a directory called `/etc/blf/` and make sure it is writeable.
-This is where application secrets will be downloaded to.
+This is where application secrets will stored.
-4. Create an `.env` in the root of the project and ask another member of the team for the values to go in here.
-These values are used for deployments.
-5. Run `./bin/get-secrets`.
+4. Run `./bin/get-secrets`.
 This will download the application secrets to `/etc/blf/parameters.json`.
+5. Create an `.env` in the root of the project and ask another member of the team for the values to go in here.
+These values are used for local configuration.

-#### 3. Install dependencies:
+### 3. Install dependencies:

 From the root of the project run: